 Sovereign disaster insurance initiatives are a relatively new approach to tackling the increased vulnerability to disasters of communities across the world.

-Little is known on their potential impacts or how to maximise their effectiveness.
-As an initial step, DFID have commissioned us to complete an Independent Evaluation of the African Risk Capacity.
-ARC is an innovative African Union Initiative aimed at combining the concepts of early warning, disaster risk management, and risk finance, to create an African-owned disaster response system across the continent that enables African governments to better meet the needs of people at risk of disasters.
-ARC initially focuses on drought, with plans to expand to also cover other extreme weather events and disease outbreaks.
+In order to maximise learning and effectiveness, the Foreign, Commonwealth & Development Office (FCDO) has commissioned us to complete an Independent Evaluation of the African Risk Capacity.
+ARC is an innovative African Union initiative which combines the concepts of early warning, disaster risk management, and risk finance, to create an African-owned disaster response system across the continent that enables African governments to better meet the needs of people at risk of disasters.
+Launched in 2012, ARC has initially focused on providing insurance for drought, and is now expanding into other extreme weather events and disease outbreaks.

 The evaluation has a ten year timescale (2015-2024) to allow for the study of developments in ARC as an organisation, the uptake of ARC products and services over time, and ultimately in the impact ARC is able to have on reducing vulnerability to disasters across Africa.